jiang18/mph/docs/docs/options.md

 | `--min_hwe_pval` | FLOAT | Optional | Filter out all variants which have Hardy-Weinberg equilibrium exact test p-value below the provided threshold [default=0] |

 #### Genotype files
 MPH uses PLINK bim/fam/bed files for genotypes.
-The bed/bim/fam file format is described [here](https://www.cog-genomics.org/plink/1.9/formats).
+The bed/bim/fam file format is described on the [PLINK website](https://www.cog-genomics.org/plink/1.9/formats).

 #### SNP info file
 This CSV file must have a header line.
 The first column lists SNP IDs.
 Each of other columns corresponds to one GRM and each row corresponds to a SNP.
-In the [example data](examples.md#qtl-mas-2012), [**chr.snp_info.csv**](https://github.com/jiang18/mph/blob/main/examples/QTL-MAS-2012/chr.snp_info.csv?plain=1) has five columns for five chromosomes.
+In the example of [partitioning heritability by chromosomes](examples.md#qtl-mas-2012), [**chr.snp_info.csv**](https://github.com/jiang18/mph/blob/main/examples/QTL-MAS-2012/chr.snp_info.csv?plain=1) has five columns for five chromosomes.

 If a SNP does not belong to a GRM, leave the corresponding cell **empty**.
 If a SNP belongs to ***n*** GRMs, put **1** in each of the ***n*** cells.
 To partition SNP heritability by **functional annotations**, create a SNP info file in which each column (or GRM) represents a category of a functional annotation.
 Functional annotations may overlap; for example, if a SNP belongs to **6** functional annotation categories, put **1** in each of those **6** cells.